 BPD can also co-occur with other psychiatric disorders such as bipolar, anxiety, or substance abuse.
 People with BPD tend to be impulsive and then experience extreme anxiety or regret around the decisions they made while experiencing an episode.
 This cyclical nature of thinking, feeling, and behaving can make it difficult to cope with day-to-day interactions.

 If you identify with any of the above symptoms, you may have BPD.
 Of course, it's best to speak with a mental health professional to receive a proper diagnosis.

-Borderline personality disorder is notoriously difficult to diagnose because several of the symptoms mimic other psychiatric disorders.
+Borderline personality disorder is notoriously difficult to diagnose because it coexists alongside mood disorders, either of which can affect sexual functioning.
 When it comes to libido, the range of effects is significant.

-BPD also comes with feelings of low self-worth.
+BPD also can be associated with low self-worth.
 Feelings of unworthiness or insecurity can creep up during sex when a person is most vulnerable.
 You may feel like you're unable to please your partner no matter what you do, even if your partner has shown no outward signs of discomfort or disapproval.

 It can be difficult to know how much sex is normal.
 The answer is different for everyone, but if you feel like you're having more or less sex than what makes you comfortable, it might be necessary to examine your sexual needs through journaling and therapy.

 The first step is recognizing that there's nothing fundamentally wrong with you or your partner if sex doesn't always happen as planned.
 The reasons people have sex vary widely from wanting to procreate to a desire to feel needed.